yangqiyonghh/WDE-KSWAT/README.md

-Here is the code for the WDE-KSWAT model (Fortran language).
+Here is the code for the WDE-KSWAT and KSWAT models (Fortran language).

 The calibration and validation process is as follows:
 1. Determine the distribution of karst features in the study area;